ashish1993utd/Data-Visualization-Using-Tableau/README.md

 Visualizing IMDB movie data using Tableau to provide insights

 I have analyzed IMDB movie Data set to answer following questions
+1. How does Gross Earnings of the movie relate to Movie budget?